WasteCare Corporation

 Paper and Janitorial Supplies

-- Consider using plastic trashcan liners made of recycled HDPE instead of ones made of LDPE or LLDPE.
-They contain fewer raw materials, work equally as well (or better) for most uses, and generally cost less, too.
+• Use plastic trash can bags made of recycled HDPE instead of ones made of LDPE or LLDPE.
+They are much more environmentally and cost friendly.
+HDPE works equally as well or better and cost less too.

 Recycling Tip